icopy-site/awesome/docs/awesome/awesome-frege.md

 To the extent possible under law, [Stefan Fischer](https://github.com/sfischer13) has waived all copyright and related or neighboring rights to this work.cdomain/zero/1.0/)

+To the extent possible under law, [Stefan Fischer](https://github.com/sfischer13) has waived all copyright and related or neighboring rights to this work.cdomain/zero/1.0/)

 To the extent possible under law, [Stefan Fischer](https://github.com/sfischer13) has waived all copyright and related or neighboring rights to this work.